 - Best heat pumps: $2,750-$4,800

 Air handler costs: Split system heat pumps are usually paired with an air handler, but many work with a gas furnace, too.
 Here are air handler costs in two basic grades:

 - Basic air handlers and coil: $550-$1,000

 - Better air handlers and coil: $800-$1,750

 Your total cost installed will depend on the size of the unit, since the larger it is, the more refrigerant is needed, the complexity of the installation and whether an air handler is also being installed will significantly impact the total cost.

 - Heat pump installation, no air handler: $1,200-$2,000

 - Heat pump and air handler installation: $2,000-$3,500

 Pro Tip: Make sure your contractor gets a building permit from the local building department to install your new heat pump.
 The permit includes a mechanical inspection to ensure the unit is properly installed.

 Did you know?
 Heat pumps cost far less to operate than gas furnaces because they are two to three times more efficient.

 In fact, the Northeast Energy Efficiency Partnerships found that ASHPs offer a legitimate space heating alternative in the Northeast and Mid-Atlantic regions; when the old heating units are completely replaced, the annual ASHPs savings are around 3,000kWh (or $459) as compared to electric resistant heaters and 6,200kWh (or $948) as compared to oil systems.

-When displacing oil (i.e. the oil system remains, but operates less frequently), the average annual savings is near 3,000 kWh (or about $300).
+When displacing oil (i.e. the oil system remains, but operates less frequently), the average annual savings are near 3,000 kWh (or about $300).

 While furnaces burn fossil fuel to create heat, heat pumps heat and cool using electricity to circulate refrigerant.